Points of quantum $\mathrm{SL}_n$ coming from quantum snakes: Quantum snakes: proof of Theorem

 \begin{definition} For $j=1, \dots, n-1$, the \textit{$j$-th snake-move quantum torus} $\mathscr{S}^\omega_j = \mathscr{T}(\vec{P}_j)$ is the quantum torus with Poisson matrix $\vec{P}_j$ defined by the quiver shown in Figure \ref{fig:snake-move-algebra-left-diamond} when $j=2,\dots, n-1$, and in Figure \ref{fig:snake-move-algebra-left-tail} when $j=1$.
 As usual, there is one generator per edge of the quiver, solid arrows carry a weight $2$, and dotted arrows carry a weight $1$; compare \S \ref{sec:Fock-Goncharov-algebra-for-a-triangle}. \end{definition}

+\begin{conceptualremark} The intention of this remark is to provide some guiding intuition for the upcoming constructions, and, strictly speaking, it is not required for the mathematical progression of the article.

-\begin{remark} The quiver of Figure \ref{fig:snake-move-algebra-left-tail} for the tail-move quantum torus is divided into a bottom and top side.
-Similarly, the quiver of Figure \ref{fig:snake-move-algebra-left-diamond} for a diamond-move quantum torus has a bottom and top side, connected by a diagonal.
-Conceptually speaking, as illustrated in the figures, we think of the bottom side (with un-primed generators $z_j$) as the top ``snake-skin'' $\sigma_{1/2}$ of a snake $\sigma$ that has been ``split in half down its length''.
-Similarly, we think of the top side (with primed generators $z_j^\prime$) as the bottom snake-skin $\sigma^\prime_{1/2}$ of a split snake $\sigma^\prime$.
-Compare Figures \ref{fig:snakes-theta-n-theta-n-1} and \ref{fig:u-turn}, illustrating snakes in the classical setting.
+The quiver of Figure \ref{fig:snake-move-algebra-left-tail} for the tail-move quantum torus is divided into a bottom and top side.
+Similarly, the quiver of Figure \ref{fig:snake-move-algebra-left-diamond} for a diamond-move quantum torus has a bottom and top side, connected by a diagonal (where the variable $x_{j-1}$ is located).
+As illustrated in the figures, we think of the bottom side (with un-primed generators $z_j$) as the top ``snake-half'' $\sigma_{1/2}$ of a snake $\sigma$ that has been ``split in half down its length''.
+Similarly, we think of the top side (with primed generators $z_j^\prime$) as the bottom snake-half $\sigma^\prime_{1/2}$ of a split snake $\sigma^\prime$.
+Compare Figure \ref{fig:snakes-theta-n-theta-n-1}, which illustrates a classical snake ``before~splitting''.

-This snake splitting can be seen more clearly in the \textit{quantum snake sweep} (see \S \ref{sec:embedding-FG-subalgebra} and Figure \ref{fig:quantum-snake-sweep-example} below) determined by the sequence of adjacent snakes $\sigma^\mathrm{bot} = \sigma^1, \sigma^2, \dots, \sigma^N = \sigma^\mathrm{top}$, where each snake $\sigma^i$ is split in half, so that each half's snake-skin forms a side in one of two adjacent snake-move quantum tori.
-In the figure, the other halves of the bottom-most and top-most quantum snakes (colored grey) can be thought of as either living in other triangles or not existing at all.
+This snake splitting can be seen more clearly in the \textit{quantum snake sweep} (see \S \ref{sec:embedding-FG-subalgebra} and Figure \ref{fig:quantum-snake-sweep-example} below) determined by the sequence of adjacent snakes $\sigma^\mathrm{bot} = \sigma^1, \sigma^2, \dots, \sigma^N = \sigma^\mathrm{top}$, where each snake $\sigma^i$ is split in half, so that each snake-half forms a side in one of two adjacent snake-move quantum tori.
+In the figure, the other halves (colored gray) of the bottom-most and top-most quantum snakes can be thought of as either living in other triangles or not existing at all.
 Prior to splitting a snake $\sigma$ in half, the snake consists of $n-1$ ``vertebrae'' connecting the $n$ snake-vertices $\sigma_k \in \Theta_{n-1}$.
-Upon splitting the snake, the $j$-th vertebra splits into two generators $z_j$ and $z_j^\prime$ living in adjacent snake-move quantum tori. \end{remark}
+Upon splitting the snake, the $j$-th vertebra splits into two generators $z_j$ and $z_j^\prime$ living in adjacent snake-move quantum tori. \end{conceptualremark}